All Episodes

 He was talking about how proud of the day he got to talk to Springsteen.

-And then during Bridgegate, what happened?
+And then, during Bridgegate, what happened?

 Springsteen goes on Jimmy Fallon and creates new lyrics for some famous Springsteen song, Making Fun of Christie.

-The poor guy can't catch a break here.
+It just, the poor guy can't catch a break here.

-Well, it's like Dawn would say.
+And it's like Dawn would say, it's just very sad.

 It's very sad.

-And I was talking, the one I saw today, Van Jones and Jeffrey Lord on Trump and disavowing the KKK and Jeffrey telling him it's CNN the KKK is a bunch of left wing Democrats.
+Okay, Cookie did some hard, fast work, and we've got a couple of sound bites here from today's example that I was talking-the one I saw today, Van Jones and Jeffrey Lord on Trump and disavowing the KKK and Jeffrey telling him at CNN that KKK is a bunch of left-wing Democrats.

 Export Selection